Is Aircall the best VoIP phone solution for your business?

 Dialpad is great for big businesses but not so much for small teams.

 They cater to large enterprises that want their call center agents to receive AI-based coaching.
-Their real-time agent assist and AI scorecards are more advanced coaching features than what Aircall offers, but they’re only available on the Sell or Support plans.
+Dialpad’s AI scorecards have more advanced coaching features than what Aircall offers.
+However, this feature is only available on the Dialpad Sell or Support plans.

 Key features of Dialpad

-• Integrations with Google Workspace and Office 365 on the base plan
+- Integrations with Google Workspace and Office 365

 Dialpad pricing